Wish Dragon: Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on six critics, indicating "mixed or average" reviews.

 Jennifer Green of Common Sense Media gave the film four stars out of five, saying it was "a China-set animated comedy has great messages, some scares."
-Peter Debruge of Variety Magazine wrote the film "contemporary China-based fantasy boasts a charming riff on Aladdin.'"
+Peter Debruge of Variety Magazine wrote the film's "contemporary China-based fantasy boasts a charming riff on Aladdin.'"
 Natalia Winkelman of The New York Times wrote that "Netflix's newest animation effort is essentially Disney's 'Aladdin' transposed to Shanghai."
-Petrana Radulovic of Polygon wrote that it was "doesn’t go particular far beyond predictable parameters, but that isn’t necessarily bad.
+Petrana Radulovic of Polygon wrote that it "doesn't go [particularly] far beyond predictable parameters, but that isn’t necessarily bad.
 It can be enough to see what well-worn fairy tale plot elements look like in an entirely new setting, one that gives them new resonance and relevance."
 Caroline Siede of The A.V.
-Club gave the film a rate 'B-' and wrote "thoughtful if slightly underbaked commentary on hustle culture and social status in the modern era," and noted that "the youngest of viewers could probably recognize they're watching Aladdin transported to 21st-century China."
+Club gave the film a rating of 'B-' and wrote "thoughtful if slightly underbaked commentary on hustle culture and social status in the modern era," and noted that "the youngest of viewers could probably recognize they're watching Aladdin transported to 21st-century China."
 Sandy Schaefer of Comic Book Resources wrote that "it's a mostly enjoyable spin on a familiar tale that has valuable lessons to impart […]."
-Mae Abdulbaki of Screen Rant gave the rate three stars out of five, writing that "a heartwarming, charming film with a great message and lovely characters."
+Mae Abdulbaki of Screen Rant gave the film three stars out of five, writing, "a heartwarming, charming film with a great message and lovely characters."
 She also noted that the animation style is "exciting as well, sharp, distinct, and colorful."
 Joseph Stanichar of Paste Magazine says "A simple, cute, unoriginal animated film that seldom impresses, but still warms your heart a little."